rtviii/biodata-integration-proposal/public/Proposal.md

 [ In the long run, we'd like to be able to access multiple bionformatics resources from the same place with little friction and high integration between the fetched data.

-Say, wouldn't it be great if it also encapsulated some of the meaningless data-cleaning that we are doing right now and formatted the targets into the shape appropriate for the experiment even before arrival.
+Say, wouldn't it be great if it also encapsulated the meaningless data-cleaning and formatted the targets into the shape appropriate for the experiment before arrival.
 Why, yes it would. ][*](#auditory)

 #### We wish for an interface to life that has: